Invariant Distributions for homogeneous flows: The quasi-unipotent case

+Thus if the $k$-th power of a translation by $m\in N$ is the identity of $N/D$ we have that $m^k\in D\cap Z(N)$.
+Since the exponential map is onto, we conclude that $m$ belongs to the center $Z(N)$ as claimed. \end{proof}

+\begin{lemma} Any translation of a non-toral nilmanifold has infinitely many invariant distributions of Sobolev order $1/2$. \end{lemma}

+\begin{proof} Since the exponential map of any nilpotent group is surjective, every translation of a nilmanifold is the return map (with constant return time) of a nilflow.
+Since the suspension of a non-toral nilmanifold by a translation is non-toral, the suspension flow, hence its return map, has infinitely many independent invariant distributions of Sobolev order $1/2$. \end{proof}

+\begin{lemma} Let $M$ be a closed connected submanifold of a torus $\T^d$ transverse to a linear minimal flow $(\flow_t)$ such that the return time of the flow to $M$ is everywhere constant (assume is equal to $1$).
+Then $M$ is a subtorus and the map $\flow_1$ is a constant translation on this subtorus. \end{lemma} \begin{proof} Let $x\in M$ and let $x_n = \flow_n (x)$.
+Since the translation $\flow_n$ maps $M$ into itself, we have that $T_x M = T_{x_n} M \subset \R^d$.
+Since the set ${x_n}$ is dense in $M$, by continuity ($M$ needs to be at least $C^1$) we have that $T_y M =E\subset \R^d$ is a constant space $E$ for all $y\in M$.
+It follows that $M$ coincides locally with a translate of the projection of $E$ to the torus, hence there exits a translate $T'$ of the projection of $E$ to the torus such that the set $T'\cap M$ non-empty, open and closed.
+Since $M$ is connected it follows that $M=T'$ and since $M$ is closed, it is a subtorus. \end{proof}

-The first two authors have proved that the main theorem holds for general nilflows, that is, that the following result holds: \begin{theorem}[\cite{FF}] An ergodic nilflow which is not toral, has countably many independent invariant distributions. \end{theorem}
+The first two authors have proved that the main theorem holds for general nilflows, that is, that the following result holds: \begin{theorem}[\cite{FF}] An ergodic nilflow which is not toral, has countably many independent invariant distributions of Sobolev order $1/2$. \end{theorem}

 In conclusion we have